Class: Thiazide-like Diuretics

 Uses for Indapamide

-The JNC 7 classifies indapamide as a thiazide-like drug with regard to management of hypertension; the drug’s efficacy in hypertensive patients is similar to that of the thiazide diuretics.1 14 18 21 24 48 66 84
+JNC classifies indapamide as a thiazide-like drug with regard to management of hypertension; the drug’s efficacy in hypertensive patients is similar to that of the thiazide diuretics.14 18 21 24 500 501

-Black hypertensive patients generally tend to respond better to monotherapy with diuretics or calcium-channel blockers than to monotherapy with ACE inhibitors, angiotensin II receptor antagonists).82 200 500 501 504 However, diminished response to these other drug classes is largely eliminated when administered concomitantly with a thiazide diuretic or calcium-channel blocker.500 504
+Black hypertensive patients generally tend to respond better to monotherapy with thiazide diuretics or calcium-channel blockers than to other antihypertensive drug classes (e.g., ACE inhibitors, angiotensin II receptor antagonists).82 200 500 501 504 However, diminished response to these other drug classes is largely eliminated when administered concomitantly with a thiazide diuretic or calcium-channel blocker.500 504

-Thiazide-like drugs are preferred in hypertensive patients with osteoporosis.b Secondary beneficial effect in hypertensive geriatric patients of reducing the risk of osteoporosis secondary to effect on calcium homeostasis and bone mineralization.b
+Thiazide-like diuretics may be preferred in hypertensive patients with osteoporosis.
+Secondary beneficial effect in hypertensive geriatric patients of reducing the risk of osteoporosis secondary to effect on calcium homeostasis and bone mineralization.

 Diuretics produce rapid symptomatic benefits, relieving pulmonary and peripheral edema more rapidly (within hours or days) than cardiac glycosides, ACE inhibitors, or β-blockers (in weeks or months).70

-Loop diuretics (e.g., bumetanide, ethacrynic acid, furosemide, torsemide) are diuretics of choice for most patients with CHF.70
+Loop diuretics (e.g., bumetanide, ethacrynic acid, furosemide, torsemide) are diuretics of choice for most patients with heart failure.70

 Edema in Pregnancy

 Diuretics should not be used for routine therapy in pregnant women with mild edema who are otherwise healthy.a

 Use of thiazide-like diuretics may be appropriate in the management of edema of pathologic origin during pregnancy when clearly needed; routine use of diuretics in otherwise healthy pregnant women is irrational.21 30